ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/utilization.rst

 Utilization and Placement Strategy
 ----------------------------------

-Pacemaker decides where to place a resource according to the resource assignment scores on every node.
-The resource will be assigned to the node where the resource has the highest score.
+Pacemaker decides where a resource should run by assigning a score to every node, considering factors such as the resource's constraints and stickiness, then assigning the resource to the node with the highest score.

-If the resource assignment scores on all the nodes are equal, by the default placement strategy, Pacemaker will choose a node with the least number of assigned resources for balancing the load.
-If the number of resources on each node is equal, the first eligible node listed in the CIB will be chosen to run the resource.
+If more than one node has the highest score, Pacemaker by default chooses the one with the least number of assigned resources, or if that is also the same, the one listed first in the CIB.
+This results in simple load balancing.

-Often, in real-world situations, different resources use significantly different proportions of a node's capacities (memory, I/O, etc.).
+Sometimes, simple load balancing is insufficient.
+Different resources can use significantly different amounts of a node's memory, CPU, and other capacities.
-We cannot balance the load ideally just according to the number of resources assigned to a node.
-Besides, if resources are placed such that their combined requirements exceed the provided capacity, they may fail to start completely or run with degraded performance.

-To take these factors into account, Pacemaker allows you to configure:

-#.
-The capacity a certain node provides.

-#.
-The capacity a certain resource requires.

-#.
-An overall strategy for placement of resources.
+Some combinations of resources may strain a node's capacity, causing them to fail or have degraded performance.
+Or, an administrator may prefer to concentrate resources rather than balance them, to minimize energy consumption by spare nodes.

+Pacemaker offers flexibility by allowing you to configure *utilization attributes* specifying capacities that each node provides and each resource requires, as well as a *placement strategy*.

 Utilization attributes
 ######################

-To configure the capacity that a node provides or a resource requires, you can use *utilization attributes* in ``node`` and ``resource`` objects.
-You can name utilization attributes according to your preferences and define as many name/value pairs as your configuration needs.
-However, the attributes' values must be integers.
+You can define any number of utilization attributes to represent capacities of interest (CPU, memory, I/O bandwidth, etc.).
+Their values must be integers.

+The nature and units of the capacities are irrelevant to Pacemaker.
+It just makes sure that each node has sufficient capacity to run the resources assigned to it.

 .. topic:: Specifying CPU and RAM capacities of two nodes